Demosthene-OR/fev24_MLOPS_Rakuten-Multimodal-Product-Data-Classification/README.md

     │   ├── models
     │   │   └── train_model.py
     │   └── config         <- Describe the parameters used in train_model.py and predict_model.py
+    │
+    ├── streamlit_app      <- Source code of the streamlit app which shows how to use all the APIs │
+    └── tests              <- Source code of the tests │   └── test_rakuten.py     <- Scripts of all the test which are launched by Gihub Actions @ each commit │
+    └── Rakuten.postman_collection.json     <- This collection contains all the API requests for the Datascientest Rakuten project

 --------